About this listing

 It is within walking distance of many of London's sights, from the British Library next door to the British Museum and the West End 20-25 minutes away.
 There are lots of shops in St Pancras Station.
 The best mainstream grocery store nearby is Waitrose in the Brunswick Centre.
 There is more public transport within 100m than almost anywhere else on the planet (buses, metro, rail).

 What is really exciting about Kings Cross now is its pace of development.
-New office buildings will house the European HQ of (website hidden) and many other businesses.
+New office buildings will house the European HQ of (SENSITIVE CONTENTS HIDDEN) and many other businesses.
 As offices are completed, they are fully let such is the demand for space in this area.

 The opening of new restaurants and shopping facilities now and over the coming years is transforming a former post-industrial desert to one of the most exciting parts of the metropolis.

 The public transport is fantastic.
 There are 5 underground lines and dozens of bus routes as well as the mainline services to the north (St Pancras to Leicester, Sheffield, Derby), the north-east (Kings Cross to Edinburgh, York, Leeds, Cambridge), the south-east (St Pancras to Canterbury, Dover), the continent (St Pancras to Paris, Brussels) and the north-west (Euston to Liverpool, Birmingham, Manchester).

 All London airports are easy (St Pancras to Luton or Gatwick), the Piccadilly Line to Heathrow), the Metropolitan and DLR to City), the Victoria and mainline train to Stansted) or Liverpool Street to Southend.